TkCodes0/alx-low_level_programming/README.md

-This repository houes my lernings on C programing at ALX
+This repository houses my learnings on C programming at ALX